fieldtrip/website/tutorial/mouse_eeg.md

 This method, "relchange", means (active period-baseline)/baseline.
 Note that the "relchange" is expressed as a ratio of subtracting, for each frequency.
 If you want to visualize TFR on the head outline of mouse, "cfg.layout=mouse_layout.mat" have to be declared.

-    %% visualisation of all EEG channels
+    %% visualization of all EEG channels
     cfg                   = [] ;
     cfg.xlim              = [-1 2];
     cfg.ylim              = [4 100];